usharesoft/docs/toc/source/index.rst

 ..
-Copyright (c) 2007-2016 UShareSoft, All rights reserved
+Copyright 2018 FUJITSU LIMITED

 Welcome to the UShareSoft Online Documentation
 ==============================================